dpi/drupal-auditfiles/README.txt

    loaded via the Batch API.
 4) Both set to some positive integer grater than zero:
-   Sometimes, setting "Maximum records" and batch loading all the records isn't enough, and a report may still timeout or exhaust the available memory.
+   Sometimes, setting "Maximum records" and batch loading all the records isn't enough, and a report may still time out or exhaust the available memory.
 If that is the case, entering a positive integer in this setting will limit the batch operation and provide a paging mechanizm for accessing the other records.